1234Christina/readers-site/README.md

 ![Newsletter page](/assets/images/newsletter-sign-up-pp1.png)

-The sign-up form is accompanied by a pleasing image of a row of bookshops.
+The sign-up form is accompanied by a pleasing illustration of a row of bookshops.

 ![Bookshop](/assets/images/newsletter-image-pp1.png)